Life Lines

 Some difference:

-• The shape jext is round
+• The shape of the jext is round

-• Black end is the needle end
+• The black end is the needle end

 • Red= Adults

-• Yellow= Children (Weight Checked)
+• Yellow Children (Weight Checked)

 • Yellow safety cap